Hyperbolicity analysis of the linearised 3+1 formulation in the Teleparallel Equivalent of General Relativity: Introduction

 A crucial requirement for any 3+1 decomposition intended for implementation as a stable numerical code capable of making physical predictions is strong hyperbolicity.
 For systems of first-order partial differential equations, strong hyperbolicity is defined by the condition that the principal symbol (the matrix associated with spatial derivatives) possesses real eigenvalues and a complete set of eigenvectors.
 If the eigenvectors are incomplete, the system is classified as weakly hyperbolic.
 Strong hyperbolicity guarantees that the system admits a well-posed initial value problem.
 It is well known that the original ADM formulation of general relativity is only weakly hyperbolic.
 However, strong hyperbolicity can be achieved through suitable variable redefinitions, as in the BSSN formulation \cite{Baumgarte:1998te, Shibata:1995we}, or by introducing additional constraints, as in the CCZ4 system \cite{Dumbser:2017okk}.
 In this work, we investigate the hyperbolicity properties of the 3+1 equations of motion in TEGR.
 Due to the increased complexity of the equations--arising from the additional components of the tetrad--we analyse a simplified version of the system by linearising the dynamical variables.
-This toy model, introduced by Alcubierre in the review \cite{articleMiguelAlcubierre}, was originally used to demonstrate the weak hyperbolicity of the ADM equations and to show that strong hyperbolicity can be recovered through appropriate constraint additions.
-Here, we adapt this toy model to the TEGR framework.
+This toy model, introduced by Alcubierre in~\cite{article}, was originally used to demonstrate the weak hyperbolicity of the ADM equations and to show that strong hyperbolicity can be recovered through appropriate constraint additions.
+We will adopt this method to the TEGR framework.

 This paper is organized as follows.
 In Section \ref{sec:tel}, we introduce the mathematical framework of the Teleparallel Equivalent of General Relativity (TEGR).
 Section \ref{sec:3p1} presents and compares the 3+1 decompositions in both Lagrangian and Hamiltonian formulations, and sets up Hamilton’s equations of TEGR for subsequent analysis.
 In Section \ref{sec:Lin}, we derive the linearised form of the evolution equations and constraints, while Section \ref{sec:Hyperb} is devoted to analysing their hyperbolicity properties.
-We conclude with a summary and outlook in Section \ref{sec:conc}.
+We conclude with a summary and outlook in Section \ref{sec:conc}, and present additional information in the two Appendices \ref{p1d} and \ref{principal3d}.